 Serabi is a gold mining and exploration company focused on the evaluation and development of gold projects in Brazil.
-The Company commenced development of the Palito Gold Mine late in 2012 and the gold process plant was started up at the end of 2013.
-The Company declared commercial production at the Palito Gold Mine effective from 1 July 2014.
-Gold production from Palito is expected to be in the region of 24,000 ounces to 26,000 of gold per annum.
-The Company has also declared commercial gold production at its satellite Sao Chico Mine effective as of 1 January 2016.
-Future gold production from Sao Chico is expected to be in the region of 10,000 to 12,000 ounces of gold per annum .
+The Company commenced development of the Palito orebody late in 2012 and the gold process plant was started up at the end of 2013.
+The Company declared commercial production of the Palito orebody effective from 1 July 2014.
+The Company has also declared commercial gold production at its satellite Sao Chico orebody effective as of 1 January 2016.
+Combined gold production from the Palito Mining Complex is approximately 40,000 ounces per annum .

-Through its subsidiary entities Serabi Mineraçao SA and Gold Aura do Brasil Mineraçao Ltda, the Company holds all necessary mining and environmental licences for the Palito and Sao Chico Mines.
+Through its subsidiary entities Serabi Mineraçao SA and Gold Aura do Brasil Mineraçao Ltda, the Company holds all necessary mining and environmental licences for the Palito Mining Complex.

 The Company has other exploration areas within the same general vicinity as the Jardim do Ouro Project, being the Pison Project and the Sucuba Project.

 With the exception of the Palito and Sao Chico Mines, there have been no other hard rock mining operations established in the region and consequently all historical production has been from alluvial operations and exploitation of the near surface oxide resources by local garimpeiros.